-“I’ve been here a while.
+“I’ve been in here a while.
 I like the cold.”

-“But why?
-And why my fridge?
-You should be dead staying in there.
+“But ... why my fridge?
+You should be dead in there.
 Are you in there all the time?”

 “You should be dead!
 You’re in a fucking refrigerator!”

-“But I’m not dead.
+“But I’m not.
 I can hibernate.
 Since I was young.
 I can do it.
 I think I’m part bear.
 Hah!
 Funny, hey?”

-His hand did a little kind of pirouette, as if to underline the joke.
+He made a kind of pirouette move with his hand, as if to punctuate the joke.

 “How old are you?”
 I demanded.

 “C’mon now.
-Let’s just get along.
+Let’s just keep things simple here.
+We can just get along.
 It’s no skin off your back.
 I only nibble a bit of your chow now and then.
 Couple times a month I figure.
 What’s it to you?”

-“Just be a good sort and put my bag back over me and close the door.
-This light bothers my eyes.
-C’mon then.”
+“Just be a good sort now and put my bag back over me and close the door.
+The light bothers my eyes.
+C’mon, then,” he coaxed.

 “You are OUT OF HERE.”

-I snatched up the bag he’d been using as a sheet.
+From the floor where I'd dropped it I snatched up the bag he’d been using as a sheet.
 I wrapped it round my right hand so I could seize hold of him.
-I didn’t want to actually touch him.
+I didn’t want to have to touch him.

-I moved closer so as to reach in toward him.
+I moved closer and began to reach in toward him.

 “I’ll bite you!” he barked.
 “I’ll bite you good!”

 “You only have the top one!
-I’ll bite!
-I swear I will!”
+I’ll bite you!
+I swear!”

-Lunging forward, I got my hand round one of his deformed legs.
-He twisted himself round to make good on the threat to bite.
+Lunging forward, I got my hand round one of his deformed little legs.
+He twisted himself round to make good on his threat.
 I yanked him out of the fridge in a single swoop.

 I held him up in the air, upside down.
 He was screaming and writhing, trying to grab my arm to bite me.
 Holding him out away from me, I got to the apartment door and managed to open it.
 I swung him out onto the hallway floor, far enough that he wouldn’t have time to scurry back.
 I slammed and bolted the door.

 Cussing, heart racing, I retreated to the living room.
-I stood glaring for a while at my locked door.
+I stood glaring for a while at the locked door.
 He didn’t knock, didn’t make a sound.
-I heard nothing from the hallway.
+I heard nothing in the hallway.

 I needed to get my wits about me.
-It was too much.
-A hibernating imp.
-In my fridge!
+It was all too much.
+A hibernating imp!

 I sat back on the sofa, trying to think.
-Then: “My dentures,” I through the door.
+Then: “My dentures,” I heard through the door.